 Become a Nature Steward

-Join GaLTT’s Nature Stewards program and take the voluntary pledge to conserve and enhance as much natural habitat as possible on your private property and the community at large.
+Join GaLTT’s Nature Stewards program and take the voluntary pledge to conserve and enhance as much natural habitat as possible on your private property.
+By doing so you benefit our whole community.

-- Make a voluntary pledge to conserve ≥ 30% of your property for wildlife habitat benefits and get a Nature Stewards sign.
+- You make a voluntary pledge to conserve ≥ 30% of your property for wildlife habitat benefits and get a Nature Stewards sign.
 (From farms and large lots to less than 1/2 acre parcels, every effort is recognized.)

 - Our experienced volunteers can visit your property, do a walkabout with you, and suggest ways to conserve and improve things for wildlife habitat and biodiversity on your land.